tundish/blathnaid/app/tale.rst

 Then all together they turned and headed East.

+The Blacksmith turned his eyes to follow them.
-"They carry a message", remarked the Blacksmith.
+"They carry a message", he said.